Raúl Grijalva

+In October 2024, Grijalva announced that he would not run for re-election in 2026, amid treatments for lung cancer, but died before he could complete his final term.
+The 2025 Arizona's 7th congressional district special election was held on September 23, 2025, in which Adelita Grijalva, his daughter, was elected to serve the remainder of his term.

 Early life, education and career

-Raúl Grijalva's father was a migrant worker from Mexico who entered the United States in 1945 through the Bracero Program and labored on southern Arizona ranches.
-Grijalva was born on Canoa Ranch, 30 miles south of Tucson.
-He graduated from Sunnyside High School in 1967 and is a 2004 inductee to the Sunnyside High School Alumni Hall of Fame.
+Grijalva was born on February 19, 1948, in Canoa Ranch, 30 mi south of Tucson, the son of Rafaela and Raúl Grijalva.
+His father was a migrant worker from Mexico who entered the United States in 1945 through the Bracero Program and labored on southern Arizona ranches.
+He graduated from Sunnyside High School in 1967 and was a 2004 inductee to the Sunnyside High School Alumni Hall of Fame.
 He attended the University of Arizona and earned a bachelor's degree in sociology.

 Grijalva was an Arizona leader of the Raza Unida Party.
 According to Armando Navarro's history of the party, "Grijalva was so militant that he alienated some members of Tucson's Mexican-American community.
-After losing in his first bid for elective office, a 1972 run for a seat on the school board, he began to cultivate a less radical image."
+After losing his first bid for elective office, a 1972 run for a seat on the school board, he began cultivating a less radical image."

 In 1974, Grijalva was elected to the Tucson Unified School District board and served until 1986.
 Grijalva Elementary School in Tucson was named for him in 1987.
-From 1975 to 1986, Grijalva was the director of the El Pueblo Neighborhood Center, and in 1987 he was Assistant Dean for Hispanic Student Affairs at the University of Arizona.
-Grijalva was a member of the Pima County Board of Supervisors from 1989 to 2002, and served as chair from 2000 to 2002.
+From 1975 to 1986, Grijalva was the director of the El Pueblo Neighborhood Center, and in 1987, he was Assistant Dean for Hispanic Student Affairs at the University of Arizona.
+Grijalva was a member of the Pima County Board of Supervisors from the 5th district from January 1, 1989 to February 6, 2002 and served as chair from 2000 to 2002.
 He resigned as a supervisor in 2002 to run for Congress.